How does Selma invest my money?

 When setting up your investment mix, Selma has a look at your current financial situation, your future savings potential and how much risk you are comfortable with.
 This is all included in your Selma investor profile and provides Selma with the basis to structure your investments.

 Selma looks at your existing investments, be it real estate, stocks, bonds, jewelry, luxury cars or ownership of a company.

 Besides to that, Selma takes a look at how much debt you currently have, if you have a mortgage to pay back, or if you already know certain expenses you will have in the close future.
-Eg. buying of a car, apartment, around the world trip, or elite private school for your children.
+Eg. buying a car, apartment, an around-the-world-trip, or elite private school for your children.

 Your savings potential

 How much money your savings until retirement are worth today.
 This is calculated based on how much you are able to save currently.